 Form DIR – 3 KYC is the declaration that ensures that every director of the company files KYC whose DIN is allotted on or before 31 March, within 30th September every year.

-Form DPT-3 declaration is to ensure that every company should file the return furnishing information about any deposits and/or outstanding receipts of loan or money other than deposits within 30th June every year.
+To ensure that every company should file the return furnishing information about any deposits and/or outstanding receipts of loan or money other than deposits within 30th June every year, use Form DPT-3 declaration

 Form MGT 14 is the filing of a resolution with MCA.
 It includes the details of the resolutions passed at the board meetings that should be filed within 30 days of passing any board resolutions.